zwubhi/brisbane-bus-service-deficit/README.md

   - Main choropleth map
   - Service‑deficit legend
   - Side table listing top‑priority under‑served suburbs.

-## How to Reproduce

-1. Clone this repository.
-2. Download the required datasets (ABS, GTFS, Brisbane bus stops) to the `data/` folder.
-3. Open the provided QGIS project file (`.qgz`).
-4. Ensure paths to CSVs and shapefiles are correct in the **Layer Properties → Source** tab.
-5. Open the **Print Layout** to export the final map as PDF.

-## Potential Extensions

-- Compare bus service equity with train or light‑rail networks.
-- Incorporate **job accessibility** or **travel time to CBD** as additional demand metrics.
-- Model “what‑if” scenarios (extra routes or increased frequency) to estimate improvements in service deficit.

----

 This project was developed as part of a data‑driven public transport equity analysis for Greater Brisbane.